-In another milestone in the rise of e-commerce in the U.S., the U.S. Census Bureau last week that non-store retail sales, now largely comprised of online sales, surpassed general merchandise store sales (including department stores, warehouse clubs and supercenters).
-While some news outlets incorrectly reported that non-store retail had surpassed all brick-and-mortar stores (it didn't!), this still shows how big online retail has become over the years.
+In another milestone in the rise of e-commerce in the US, the US Census Bureau last week that non-store retail sales, which now largely consist of online sales, surpassed overall merchandise store sales (including department stores, warehouse clubs, and supercenters) for the first time in February.
+While some news outlets erroneously reported that non-store retail had exceeded all brick-and-mortar stores (it didn't!), this still demonstrates just how large online retail has become over the years.

-Before the emergence of e-commerce, ie in the early 1990s, the non-branch sales, such as mail order, door-to-door and teleshopping sales, made up less than a third of the sales of the general department stores.
-In 2005, the latter were still twice as large as the sales in non-store retail, but online shopping has really gained driving in the past ten years.
-Despite the latest milestone, e-commerce sales still do not make up more than around 10 percent of total retail sales in the USA, which shows that the “Retail Apocalypse” is not as close as some may think.
+Before the rise of e-commerce, i.e., in the early 1990s, non-store sales, such as mail order, door-to-door sales, and teleshopping, accounted for less than a third of general department store sales.
+In 2005, the latter were still twice as large as non-store retail sales, but in the last decade, online shopping has really taken off.
+Despite this recent milestone, e-commerce sales still only represent about 10 percent of total retail sales in the US, showing that the “retail apocalypse” isn’t as close as some might think.

 Marking another milestone in the rise of e-commerce in the United States, the US Census Bureau reported last week that nonstore retail sales, which largely comprise online sales these days, surpassed general merchandise store sales (incl. department stores, warehouse clubs, and supercenters) for the first time in February.
 While some news outlets mistakenly reported that nonstore retail surpassed all brick-and-mortar stores (it didn't!), this still shows how large online retail has become over the years.